Stochastic compressible Navier-Stokes equations under location uncertainty and their approximations for ocean modelling: Stochastic Reynolds transport theorem

-The demonstration is provided in \ref{sec:strat-ito}.
-The absence of the term $\sds$ in the modified drift is an important feature of this expression.
-It has been cancelled (not neglected) by expressing $\strat{\mathsfbi{\sigma}_t}{\dBt}$ in It\^o form.
-As it will be detailed further, this term will reappear when we will transform the conservative form of the equations to their associated non-conservative form, \textit{i.e.} writing a transport equation for the primitive variables.
+The absence of the term $\sds$ in the modified drift is a notable feature of this formulation.
+It is not neglected; rather it cancels, when rewriting $\strat{\boldsymbol{\sigma}_t}{\dBt}$ in It\^o form.
+As will be detailed below, this contribution reappears when transforming the conservative form of the equations into the corresponding non-conservative form, \ie when deriving transport equations for the primitive variables.